 Up to 10% of the management cost allocation to the programme may be retained until the FPR has been approved by the FMO.
-The 10% retention will be calculated over the total management cost allocation, not from the proposed management costs within each IFR.
+The 10% retention will be calculated over the total management cost allocation (with included national co-financing), not from the proposed management costs within each IFR.